anynines/a9s-cli-v2/Backlog.md

 ## Next

-* When using minio, use fixed credentials to establish backup store credentials

 * Refactor `EstablishBackupStoreCredentials`
   * Set accesskey and secretaccesskey automatically.
   * Make generating the access and secret key the default but allow passing it as an argument for AWS and others
     * Requires updating the Readme and Tutorial

 * [**In Progress**] Add minio deployment
     * [DONE] Apply manifests